Applied Accessibility for Designers

 7. Stay updated on emerging trends and technologies in accessibility.

-This class consists of 90-minute live lessons, a 15-minute break, an additional Q&A session (optional), and take-home assignments.
+This class consists of lessons, 90 minute collaborative discussions, and take-home assignments.

 Who is this course for